-- Prevent infection by not touching your face, eyes, nose, or mouth.
+- Help prevent infection by not touching your face, eyes, nose, or mouth.

 - Frequently wash your hands.
-If away from home, use an alcohol based hand sanitizer.
+If away from home, use a hand sanitizer.
 Upon returning home, wash your hands for at least 20 seconds with warm water and soap.
 Always wash your hands before eating and after using the restroom.